 TAU transgenic Mouse Models

-Experts in the field have debated for decades whether amyloid-beta or tau is the better target to cure Alzheimer’s Disease.
+Experts in the field have debated for decades whether amyloid-beta or Tau is the better target to cure Alzheimer’s Disease.
 We cannot answer this question but we can offer an extensive CRO service with transgenic mouse models for both aspects of the disease.

-Our human Tau transgenic mouse model, the TMHT (Thy-1 Mutated Human Tau) mouse, is a suitable model not only for Alzheimer’s Disease but also for other Tauopathies such as Frontotemporal Dementia and Parkinsonism linked to chromosome 17 (FTDP-17) and Niemann Pick’s disease.
+QPS Austria's human Tau transgenic mouse model, the TMHT (Thy-1 Mutated Human Tau) mouse, is a suitable model not only for Alzheimer’s Disease but also for other Tauopathies such as Frontotemporal Dementia and Parkinsonism linked to chromosome 17 (FTDP-17) and Niemann Pick’s disease.

 The TMHT (Thy-1 Mutated Human Tau) mouse was developed in house and represents one of QPS Austria’s best sold transgenic animal models since year 2007.
 Many years of experience with this model gave us the opportunity to extensively test the model in internal validation studies and also in contract research studies for our customers.
 Various compounds of different classes (among them also antibody treatments) were positively tested for their efficacy in the TMHT model.
 Published examples are the γ-secretase modulator CHF5074 (Lanzilotta 2010), sodium selenate (Corcoran et al., 2010) and grape-seed polyphenol extract (Wang et al., 2010).